-Hong Kong has a reputation as a fast-paced city, but the formality of opening a bank account here can seem slow and old-fashioned for many expats.
+Hong Kong has a reputation as a fast-paced city, but the formality of opening a bank account in Hong Kong can seem slow and old-fashioned for many expats.
 Online banking isn’t too speedy and a visit to a branch can be required to complete proceedings.
 Instead, skip the DIY approach and head straight to a branch with your documents.
-Central, Sheung Wan and Taikoo Shing are in locations, with a bigger expat presence.

 Which Bank Should I Choose?